Leapwork provides the DevOps capabilities where Leapwork users can integrate and trigger Leapwork schedules via CI/CD Pipeline.

 1. Click on Pipelines and click on build pipeline as below:

-2. If the user wants to create a new pipeline, he should click on the new pipeline and then sync the repository.
-On other hand in case of configuring Leapwork in the existing pipeline, Please click on the pipeline as shown in the screenshot below:
+2. If the user wants to create a new pipeline, they should click on the new pipeline and then sync the repository.
+On the other hand in the case of configuring Leapwork in the existing pipeline.
+Please click on the pipeline as shown in the screenshot below:

 3. After selecting the pipeline, Click on Edit and below screen with standard YAML configuration will appear

 4. In the Tasks, search for Leapwork and provide the configuration details like controller name, access key, schedule details etc as shown below